 - Timing Chip so we can get your finish time and splits right

-- Cool race tee you can wear as brag kit
+- Cool race tee or buff you can wear as brag kit

 The following is the Mandatory Gear Lists for the LAKES runs It details the equipment runners will need and makes suggestions/recommendations on gear that may come in handy.